piegope/doc/docs/en/rdm/mac/data-sources/index.md

 ### Data Source Settings

 The [Advanced Data Sources](/rdm/mac/data-sources/data-sources-types/advanced-data-sources/) can contain specific settings or global policies.
-Those settings are saved directly in the database, see Data Source Settings topic for more information.
+Those settings are saved directly in the database.